tanvi-orcl/fpp-ansible/fpp_notes.md

 TASKS

 How-to Create RDBMS Images using FPP for ExaCC
-- To figure out: Run from FPP or Exadata??
 - dbaascli download / create fresh RDBMS home commands need to be run as root
-- {"ORACLE_HOME_NAME":"temp4image","ORACLE_HOME":"/u02/app/oracle/product/19.0.0.0/dbhome_7"}
-    ---------- END OF PLUGIN RESULT ----------
-- register image --> Complete: TRUE
-How-to Create Workingcopies of RDBMS Images using FPP for ExaCC How-to Patch (Apply RU) to a Database Using FPP for ExaCC

-How-to Create GI Images using FPP for ExaCC
-How-to Create Workingcopies of GI Images using FPP for ExaCC How-to Patch (Apply RU) a Grid Infrastructure Using FPP for ExaCC

 19.13 version database
 - new 19.13 DB Home, will need to create an image from that.
 If they add patches to it next week, they'll need to create a new image from that.
 However, they shouldn't be doing that.
 This is an image we're going to take and test.
 Okay, we're happy with it, etc. etc.